Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 ---

-## Ratelimits
+## Rate limits

 All endpoints on this api have a default rate limit of 30 requests per minute.
 If a specific endpoint has a different rate limit I will specify that in that endpoints section.

-If you make a request to the API after execding the rate limit you will get an error like this:
+If you make a request to the API after exceeding the rate limit you will get an error like this:

 ```json
 // Status code: 429